TinkerSo/SmoothOperator/README.md

 ---

-## 1. Project Overview
+## Project Overview
 SmoothOperator is a full-scale, semi-autonomous robotic platform designed to transport luggage and heavy cargo in consumer environments, particularly airports.
-It integrates dynamic obstacle avoidance, teleoperator control, a lifting mechanism, and a stable, modular chassis to provide intuitive and safe assistance to travelers.
+It integrates dynamic obstacle avoidance, teleoperator control, a lifting mechanism, an onboard user interface, an user mobile application, and a stable, modular chassis to provide intuitive and safe assistance to travelers.

-## 2. Current State of the Project
+## Current State of the Project
 The SmoothOperator prototype is fully built and operational as of Spring 2025.
 It meets the original design metrics by carrying payloads over 50 pounds and maintaining a travel speed of at least 1.2 meters per second.
 The system demonstrates reliable dynamic obstacle avoidance, teleoperator remote control, real-time closed-loop feedback, and stable chassis operation.
 All major subsystems—mechanical, electronic, and software—have been assembled, integrated, and validated through field testing.

-## 3. System Architecture Overview
+## System Architecture Overview
 The robot consists of:
 - A modular aluminum frame with a lifting mechanism
 - A lead-acid powered electrical system managed via custom circuitry